 - Heat a tava, i used my cast iron tava for making the adai.
 Pour a ladle of batter in the center and spread into a circle.
 Do not spread too thin, adai is usually thick.

 - Spread the batter a bit into a circle using the back of ladle.
 Make a hole in the center, this ensures even cooking.
-Drizzle a tsp of gingely oil all over and the edges.
+Drizzle a teaspoon of gingely oil all over and the edges.
 Cover and cook in a medium flame for a minute or two.

 - Open the cover, flip and cook the other side for another minute.
 Remove the adai to a serving plate.